BoredFurry/tp/docs/DeveloperGuide.md

 2. Only the administrators have the ability to make edits to the system
 3. The system should only store tutor and tutee information
 4. The system should launch in under 2 seconds
-5. The system should add the contact to the address book in a reasonable amount of time, no less than 100ms
+5. The system should add the contact to the address book in a reasonable amount of time, no more than 200ms
 6. The system should filter and return the list is no more than 5 seconds
 7. The system needs to work with older operating systems as NGOs may not have the latest versions.
 Minimally Windows 7 onwards, macOS 13 onwards, Linux Ubuntu 20 onwards
 8. The system should have identical behaviour across Windows, macOS and Linux